wlanslovenija/nodewatcher/docs/node_config.rst

 .. autoclass:: nodewatcher.core.generator.cgm.models.AnnouncableNetwork()

-   :param routing_announce: Should this network be announced via a routing protocol.
+   :param routing_announces: Should this network be announced via routing protocols.
 Available
      choices are provided by routing protocol implementations.
-In case the value is ``None``, the network is not announced via any routing protocol.
+In case the value is ``[]``, the network is not announced via any routing protocol.
+Multiple protocols may be configured for a network.
-   :type routing_announce: registered choice
+   :type routing_announces: registered multiple choice

 Another abstract mixin is provided for configuring networks which may be leased to clients via DHCP or other protocols.
 In case a network should support leases, it should include the mixin